tlverse/tlverse-handbook/05-origami.md

 order to evaluate its performance.
 It particular, cross-validation directly estimates the true risk when the estimate is applied to an independent sample from the joint distribution of the predictors and outcome.
-When used for model selection, cross-validation has powerful optimality properties; for further details, we suggest @vdl2004asymptotic, @dudoit2005asymptotics and
+When used for model selection, cross-validation has powerful optimality properties.
+The asymptotic optimality results state that the cross-validated selector performs (in terms of risk) asymptotically as well as an optimal oracle selector based on the true, unknown data generating distribution.
+For further details on the theoretical results, we suggest @vdl2004asymptotic, @dudoit2005asymptotics and
 @vaart2006oracle.

 In great generality, cross-validation works by partitioning a sample into